-2.5.3.
-STATUS RENEWAL
+2.5.3.STATUS RENEWAL

 - A. To maintain status, Certified Teachers must submit the following items through the online renewal form to the Vice President who shall seek the approval on behalf of the petitioning CT of the Renewal Status Review Board, which shall consist of the Vice President, the Fight Master Representative, the Fight Director Representative, the Certified Teacher Representative and the Secretary (who serves as a non-voting member): - 1.
-A letter of intent. - 2.
-A renewal fee of \$125.00 paid to the SAFD, \$25 of which covers enrollment in diversity.edu program provided to members of rank of Certified Teacher or above.
+A letter of intent. - A renewal fee of \$125.00 paid to the SAFD, \$25 of which covers enrollment in diversity.edu program provided to members of rank of Certified Teacher or above.
 This fee will be refunded if status renewal is not granted. - 3.
 Three (3) years of annual dues (\$45.00 x 3 years) totaling \$135.00.
 This fee will be refunded if status renewal is not granted. - 4.
 An updated résumé showing that the teacher has continued to teach and hone his/her skills showing evidence of continued growth and training in the stage combative arts and/or related movement disciplines over the last three (3) years. - 5.
 Evidence of service to the SAFD over the last three (3) years, including, but not limited to Officer or other elected representative, Regional Representative, Committee Member, Assistant at the NSCW, organizing a regional workshop, contributing materials to the journal or newsletter, and/or research in the field - 6.
 Information on (and results of) any and all SAFD SPTs/SPRs held during the last three (3) years, including adjudicator and date.
 Evidence of repeated failure to submit SPT/SPR results and fees in a timely manner will affect renewal status. - 7.
 Current First Aid and CPR certificates are strongly recommended, although not required, for those renewing Certified Teacher status. - B. All renewal applications are due by September 30 in the candidate's year of expiration. - C. To allow for a case-by-case assessment of the renewal application, the candidate should address any missing requirements for renewal in the application packet. - D. The Vice President will notify the applicant of the Executive Committee's decision.
 If renewal is approved, the Vice President will provide a certificate of renewal. - E. It is the responsibility of the Certified Teacher to be aware of the existing policies and procedures, including those regarding the timely processing of SPT results, fees, and memberships, and to confirm that their file and materials are current.
-Failure to maintain status and/or membership in good standing will result in termination of Certified Teacher status. - F. If a candidate cannot submit a complete renewal packet by the original deadline, a formal request for extension (specifically noting the reason for the extension request) must be submitted to the Vice President.
-If granted, the candidate will receive one (1) three month extension, which will expire on December 30 in the candidate's year of expiration. - G. If, due to extenuating circumstances, a candidate cannot submit a complete renewal packet by the extension deadline, a second formal request for extension (specifically noting the reason for the additional extension request) must be submitted to the Vice President.
-If granted, the candidate will receive one (1) one month extension, which will expire on January 30 following the candidate's year of expiration.
-At this time, the candidate will not be sanctioned by the SAFD to teach Skills Proficiency Test/Renewal classes until the renewal process has been completed.
-A notification will be sent out to all Fight Masters notifying them of the candidate's suspension and instructing them not to adjudicate or entertain any requests for adjudication.
-If the candidate's application for renewal is approved, said candidate will be reinstated to instruct Skills Proficiency Test/Renewal classes.
+Failure to maintain status and/or membership in good standing will result in termination of Certified Teacher status.